alphagov/styleguides/pull-requests.md

   otherwise not be involved (we can even 'mention' specific people with `@name` syntax)

-## What shouldn't we do?
+## Cautionary notes

-- Use PRs for architectural review - this should be done before the PR with a different audience
+- Don't use PRs for architectural review - this should be done before the pull request is raised
-- Consider our work to be 'done' when opening a PR - code is done when it's in production
-- Rely on someone else to spot and merge your PR - it's your job to find a reviewer and get the code merged
+- Don't rely on someone else to spot and merge your PR - it's your job to find a reviewer and get the code merged
-- Consider PRs to be all of the work - it's okay to have follow-up PRs for a feature if a set of changes are complete enough to go live
+- A PR doesn't have to be all of the work - it's okay to have follow-up PRs for a feature if a set of changes are complete enough to go live

 ## Guidance for each step